firesonic/hamster-project/CODING_GUIDE.md

 - Source files have the extension <code>&ast;.c</code> for C code, and
   <code>&ast;.cpp</code> for C++ code.
-- The <code>src.ino</code> is the only source file allowed to **not** follow the extension guidelines above since it's also the project file name.
+- The <code>src.ino</code> is the only source file allowed to **not** follow the extension guidelines above since it's also the project file.
 It's name is
   <code>src.ino</code> due to Arduino IDE enforcing this file to have the same
   name as the enclosing folder.
 - Put all source and header files in the root directory.
 This is to avoid